VA Disability Benefits:

 The DBQ needs to be completed by a qualifying mental health provider/examiner.
 There are three types of Mental Health DBQs: PTSD, Eating Disorder, and Mental Disorders (that don’t include either PTSD or an Eating Disorder).
 You can view the different DBQs online, so you know what the examiner is filling out.

-Learn what to expect if your exam is scheduled with Dr. Belanger.
+Read more about what to expect in an exam with Dr. Belanger.

 Rating Decision